kristinnbragi/high-contrast-mode/README.md

 On more detailed information about how to work with layers in Unity please refer to the official Unity manual (https://docs.unity3d.com/Manual/Layers.html)

+## Sample Scene

+Download and try a sample scene with high contrast mode applied from the repo https://github.com/kgardarsson/high-contrast-mode-SAMPLE-SCENE.

 [1]:https://github.com/kgardarsson/high-contrast-mode/blob/main/images/image3.png
 [2]:https://github.com/kgardarsson/high-contrast-mode/blob/main/images/image2.png